bmihelac/django-uni-form-contrib/README.rst

 What
 ----

+This is my fork with additional features:

+* `twitter_bootstrap` is a django app now, makes it uneccessary to copy templates manually

+* added custom renderer that adds `inputs-list` class to radio fields

 Contributed templates for `Daniel Greenfeld <https://github.com/pydanny>`_ and `Miguel Araujo <https://github.com/maraujop>`_'s awesome `django-uni-form <https://github.com/pydanny/django-uni-form>`_ library.
 Template sets are named for the library they relate to.